gflewis/datapump/docs/scheduling.md

 ---
-title: Scheduling database exports with DataPump 3.5
+title: Scheduling exports with DataPump 3.5
-description: How to schedule jobs to be automatically run after they have been created and tested
+description: Using ServiceNow schedules and SNDML 3.5 to automatically export to Oracle, SQL Server, MySQL or PostgreSQL
 ---
 ## Creating Schedules
 DataPump jobs can be grouped together in **Schedules**, and